 - Future (creative activities to consider a vision for the future of food in Plymouth (and locale)).

-This year we have teamed up with Plymouth City Museum and Art Gallery, who have offered to share some of their historical food artefacts as part of our interactive workshops.
-This will showcase their excellent work and support the development of their History Centre outreach learning offer.
+We teamed up with Plymouth City Museum and Art Gallery, who offered to share some of their historical food artefacts as part of our interactive workshops.
+This showcased their excellent work and supported the development of their History Centre outreach learning offer.

-There will also be input from speakers (Dr Julie Parsons, Lecturer in Sociology at Plymouth University, who will talk about her food research at LandWorks); Dr Wendy Miller, who will bring alive the importance, and historical perspective, of allotments.
-Finally we have the active support of Penny Tarrant (Plymouth Food Waste Partnership) and Jackie Young (Devon and Cornwall Food Association) both of whom will share their creative ideas for how we can better consider food waste and surplus.
+There was input from speakers (Dr Julie Parsons, Lecturer in Sociology at the University of Plymouth, who talked about her food research at LandWorks); Dr Wendy Miller, who brought to life the importance, and historical perspective, of allotments.
+Finally we had the active support of Penny Tarrant (Plymouth Food Waste Partnership) and Jackie Young (Devon and Cornwall Food Association) both of whom shared their creative ideas for how we can better consider food waste and surplus.

-All presentations and interactive workshops will emphasise the need for positive social and cultural change in relation food and how we can place a higher value on food.
+All presentations and interactive workshops emphasised the need for positive social and cultural change in relation food and how we can place a higher value on food.

-Organisers hope that older adults attending will be able to share their historical perspective on food, recipes and health.
+Organisers hoped that older adults attending could share their historical perspective on food, recipes and health.